Colón, Cuba: Demographics

-In 2004, the municipality of Colón had a population of 71,579.
+In 2022, the municipality of Colón had a population of 68,021.
 With a total area of 597 km2, it has a population density of 110 /km2.

 Architecture

 The city of Colón since its founding has gone through different architectural styles, some of them on specific buildings and others that were emblematic in different stages, but which left a very strong imprint that identifies the villa.
-Styles range from Neoclassicism to balloon-frameconstruction, Eclecticism, Art Nouveau, Art Deco, and Rationalism.
+Styles range from Neoclassicism to balloon-frame construction, eclecticism, Art Nouveau, Art Deco, and Rationalism.
 Different styles of buildings can be seen along the streets.
-The peak of Neoclassicism can be admired in the Catholic church founded December 8, 1872, and the town hall.
+The peak of Neoclassicism can be admired in the Catholic church (founded on December 8, 1872) and the town hall.
 In the late 1880s, the atypical Quinta de Tirso Mesa was built, an irrefutable example of the introduction of balloon-frame construction and different cultural influences in the city's architecture.
 The building no longer exists, but has left a mark on the population and is still remembered for its beauty.

 The introduction of Eclecticism to the city's architecture took place with the construction of the School of Arts and Crafts, built between October 16, 1911, and November 28, 1912, although it does not reject some Neoclassical aspects.
 In the same style are other buildings such as Ferrolana and Provincial Agricultural College (now Mario Muñoz Polytechnic Institute of Health).
 The period 1930–1959 was important to the city for two main reasons: the opening in 1930 of the section of the Carretera Central highway between Havana and Santa Clara, and the rise to mayor of José Manuel Gutiérrez Planes (1927–1933), under whose mandate several notable buildings appeared, such as the Hotel Nuevo Continental (1937), resulting in a new architectural style in the city, Art Deco, with the Teatro Canal as its finest example.
 Between 1948 and 1959, Rationalism made its entrance in the city, and the best examples can be seen in the Santiago-Havana and Gran Caridad hotels.